 - .NET Framework and ASP.NET

 - WCF (Windows Communication Foundation)

-Since CentreStack is built on top of Microsoft Web Platform, it integrates very well with Microsoft components such as NTFS Permission, Active Directory and File Server network shares.
+Since CentreStack is built on top of the Microsoft Web Platform, it integrates very well with Microsoft components such as the NTFS Permission, Active Directory and File Server network shares.

 It provides file access and sharing functionality through client agents for PCs, Macs, File Servers, Web Browsers, and Mobile Devices.
-The client agent software on Windows and Mac provide real drive mapping and volume support that contains many ways to optimize for WAN(wide area network) data transfer.
+The client agent software on Windows and Mac provide real drive mapping and volume mounting support that contains many optimization for WAN(wide area network) data transfer.